SasanTazayoni/L2D-driving-school-CI-PP4/README.md

 🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Do you have additional ideas that you'd like to include on your project in the future?
+Do you have additional ideas that youd like to include on your project in the future?
 Fantastic!
 List them here!
-It's always great to have plans for future improvements!
+Its always great to have plans for future improvements!
 Consider adding any helpful links or notes to help remind you in the future, if you revisit the project in a couple years.

 🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑